lindavr/Docs/readme2.md

   * Using GitHub's built-in Web based editor, for small contributions such as corrections
   * Using GitHub's repository forking mechanism, for all other contributions.
 This is also the method that the remainder of the guide will be focused on.
 * [Repository organization](#repository-organization) - provides an overview of the available docs.microsoft.com repositories to which you can contribute, and the associated directory/file structure and format.
-* [Get started with fork contributions](#get-started-with-fork-contributions) - provides the additional depth you will need go get started with the GitHub fork method for contributions.
+* [Get started with fork-based contributions](#get-started-with-fork-based-contributions) - provides the additional depth you will need go get started with the GitHub fork method for contributions.
 There is both a QuickStart path for folks with GitHub experience, and a longer more detailed path if you're starting from scratch.

 ## How to contribute